xEsurient/AirBL/README.md

 - 🖥️ **Sleek Web Interface**: Fully responsive, dark-mode real-time dashboard to manage server filters, thresholds, and view history.
 - 🐳 **Docker-Native**: Built precisely for Docker, with embedded `wg-quick` policy routing that isolates test payloads.

-## 📸 Dashboard Preview
-*(Add your beautiful Glassmorphism UI screenshots here!)*

-> Need to see it to believe it?
-Direct users to the integrated `landing_page.html` for a full portfolio view of the capabilities.

 ## 🚀 Quick Start (Docker)

 AirBL is designed to run isolated inside a container with `wg-quick` routing correctly sequestered via policy routing.